Melbourne's Forgotten Psychedelic Era - Part One -

 Underground communities and DIY culture

 As policing and regulation increased, restricting the availability of psychedelics, underground counterculture began to emerge in Australia.
 This largely grew out of movements against the Vietnam War and various other activist and subcultural groups that began to make their presence known.
-They included student politics, First Nations land rights movements, environmental activism, DIY culture, the wellness movement, citizen science, drug law reform advocates, queer culture, the cooperative movement, intentional communities, Eastern and New Age religious movements, zine culture, permaculture movements and various back-to-nature philosophies such as deep ecology.
+They included student politics, First Nations land rights movements, environmental activism, DIY culture, the rock music ethos, the wellness movement, citizen science, drug law reform advocates, queer culture, the cooperative movement, intentional communities, Eastern and New Age religious movements, zine culture, permaculture movements and various back-to-nature philosophies such as deep ecology.
 A particularly notable example is the township of Nimbin, in the Northern Rivers region of NSW, which became a focal point for these intersecting ideas.
 Nimbin is home to Tuntable Falls, one of the first and longest-running intentional communities in Australia, which was formed after the Aquarius Festival in 1973.
 The Nimbin community underwent a transformation as a result of the counterculture, becoming a hub for environmental activism, drug law reform and alternative thinking.
 The town is the home of the Nimbin Hemp Embassy and hosts an annual cannabis festival called “Nimbin MardiGrass”.

 An example of ethnobotanical student activism, University of New South Wales student newspaper article, 1980, October 29, p.
 12. (Tharunka student newspaper).
 Note: For guidance on Australian mushroom identification, a good starting point is the Ethnomycological reference list.